2/10 WWE SMACKDOWN RESULTS: Keller’s report on Usos vs. Ricochet & Strowman for tag titles, search for Jey Uso, Escobar vs. Moss vs. Rey vs. Kross for IC Title shot - Pro Wrestling Torch

 -Jimmy was distraught backstage.
 Heyman said it appears Jimmy hasn’t reached his brother Jey.
 Jimmy said he’s been trying to communicate with him all day.
 Jimmy said he can’t defend the tag titles without a partner.
 Heyman’s mind was elsewhere.
 He said he was threatened by Sami and no one came to help him.
 He asked where he was.
 Jimmy said he was on his phone trying to get ahold of Jey.
 Jimmy asked Heyman to help him.
 Heyman said he’ll have to do it on his own.
 Jimmy said, as if he was trying to convince himself, that his brother will show up.
 Cole said that sounded like wishful thinking. [c]

 -Sonya Deville was hounding Pearce backstage when Chelsea Green showed up.
 She said she wanted to file a complaint against the Raw manager.
 A frazzled Pearce said, “It’s me.
 Same guy, both shows.”
 Green said, “Rude.
 I don’t know how you think I’d know that.”
 She said she has facial amnesia and she asked if he was discriminating against her.
 He said he wasn’t.
 She whispered to Deville, “Can you believe the way he’s talking to us?”
 Deville said, “There’s no us.”
-Pearce said they deserve each other so he’s teaming them later against Liv Morgan & Racquel Rodrigues.
+Pearce said they deserve each other so he’s teaming them later against Liv Morgan & Racquel Rodriguez.

 (Keller’s Analysis: I’m enjoying Green’s character so far.
 Sonya was good here wanting nothing to do with Green.
 Pearce is good as his usual disheveled self.)